OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

             34. JT - If you want to bring it into the OpenWIS Association to develop the future of the project, then the governance happens under OpenWIS Association, until you split.
 Is the Director of FMI happy that the OpenWIS Association SC steers the development of SmartMet Server?
             35. RGr - So clarify the concept of 'owner'.
             36. JT - The PMC is responsible for making a plan, but SC approve it.
 PMCs figure out their own resources.
 The PMC lead would be on the TC.
 But, does the SC need to approve work plans for projects?
 Can you imagine having a conversation like the one about WIS 2.0?
-            37. MDA - It cannot be like that, becuase not all SC members will take part in the project, so the SC cannot drive the project.
+            37. MDA - It cannot be like that, because not all SC members will take part in the project, so the SC cannot drive the project.
             38. JT - The SC is for the Association.
             39. MDA - So SC decisions are global to all the projects.
 So the SC should not be steering the OpenWIS-Core project.
             40. JT - SC might be making decisions about suitability; the PMC should be driving the project.